Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Eco-Friendly

-Unlike "organic," which must be approved by the USDA, eco-friendly is non-specific and often used as a greenwashing word.
+Unlike "organic", which must be approved by the USDA, “eco-friendly” is non-specific, and because of this is associated with greenwashing.

 Energy-Efficient